Student Services

 • Holidays - It is your responsibility to ensure you are available for all potential assessments during term time, exam or resit periods.
 All term dates can be found on the Academic Calendar.

-• IT and/or computer failure - If you lose your work or your files become corrupted, this isn't an acceptable extenuating circumstance.
+• IT and/or computer failure - If you lose your work, your files become corrupted or you upload the incorrect file, this isn't an acceptable extenuating circumstance.
 It's your responsibility to make sure all of your work is sufficiently backed up.

 • Misreading the exam timetable - It is your responsibility to make sure you know, and remember, the location, time and duration of all of your exams.